VVE/todolist/README.md

 The Show Task List procedure provides a list of the contents of tasks from the database.
 There is no argument, the result is a list of tasks.
 The server itself fills in the ID field when adding a task.
 Sorting of tasks in the database is not required, since their order does not change.
+Each RPC returns 2 values, the error is a second.
+Therefore, the first return value for the Add Task, Edit Task, Done Task, DeleteTask function,  is Empty.
 So, the messages are: Task, TaskId, TaskList, Empty.
 The empty message from Google is not used to reduce dependencies and reserve the ability to add any field to it.
 # Test